Some implications between Grothendieck's anabelian conjectures: Printability depends only on the geometric type

-\begin{remark} Thanks to \autoref{anabext}, we can see anabelianity as a geometric property, rather than an arithmetic one, and this is coherent with Grothendieck's ideas.
-In fact, if $X$ is a smooth, proper DM stack of over $\C$, since $X$ is of finite type we have some subfield $k\s\C$ finitely generated over $\Q$ and a DM stack $X'$ over $k$ with an isomorphism $X\simeq X'_{\C}$.
-We can then define $X$ to be anabelian if $X'$ is anabelian: thanks to \autoref{anabext}, this definition does not depend on the choice of $X'$.
+If $k\s\C$ is finitely generated over $\Q$, and $X,X'$ are DM stacks over $k$ with an isomorphism $X_{\C}\simeq X'_{\C}$, the isomorphism descends to a finitely generated extension of $k$, thus $X$ is printable if and only if $X'$ is printable. \end{proof} \end{theorem}

-Hence, if $k$ is finitely generated over $\Q$ and $k\s\C$ is any embedding of $k$ in $\C$, $X$ is anabelian if and only if $X_{\C}$ is anabelian, i.e. anabelianity is a geometric notion.
-Clearly this is a tautology, we are not really able to describe in purely geometrical terms which DM stacks over $\C$ are anabelian: still we think it is worth observing that the arithmetic property depends only on the geometry of the variety. \end{remark}
+\begin{remark} Thanks to \autoref{anabext}, we can see printability as a geometric property, rather than an arithmetic one, and this is coherent with Grothendieck's ideas.
+Clearly this is a tautology, we are not really able to describe in purely geometrical terms which DM stacks over $\C$ descend to printable DM stacks: still, we think it is worth observing that the arithmetic property depends only on the geometry of the variety. \end{remark}